FAQ's

 4. Do I have to see an advisor in person in order to be advised?

 No!
-We can assist you in person, via email, or via a scheduled phone or video appointment with any questions you have.
+We can assist you in person, via email, or via a scheduled video appointment with any questions you have.

 5. What is the difference between "registration advising" and "general advising?"

 Registration advising is advising specifically to help you choose classes for the next semester based on your degree plan, review general policies, and lift your advising holds.
 Registration advising is mandatory and must be done every semester you wish to attend.
-In CHS, registration advising can be done completely online, but students can meet with an advisor after completing the online portion of registration advising for additional help.
+In CHS, registration advising can be done completely online.
+Students also have the option to meet with their advisor after completing the online portion of registration advising for additional help.

 General advising is everything that doesn't fall under registration advising - questions, concerns, and guidance related to selecting your major, your degree plan, graduation, academic issues, referrals to other departments on campus, or needing assistance with any other aspect of college life.
 General advising is recommended if you have any questions or are facing any difficulties while at UTEP.